theforbiddenpool/cheat-sheets/testing/fundamentals.md

 # Keywords
 __Testing framework__ → allows to easily set up a testing environment and run suites.
 An example is [Jest](https://jestjs.io/), maintained by a team at Facebook.

+__Testing library__ → the scaffolding, giving us the ability to use some function calls and some methods for us to write our tests. *e.g.* Jasmine, Jest, Mocha.

+__Assertion library__ → provides assertion functions.
+Both Jasmine and Jest have their own assertion libraries, and Mocha is usually paired with Chai.

+__Test Runner__ → allows us to run our tests. *e.g.* Jasmine, Jest, Mocha, Karma.
+Tests can run in different environments - Karma allows us to run tests in the browser.

+__Headless browser__ → stripped down browser usually used to run tests due to better performance. *e.g.* Puppeteer.

+__Mock__, __Spies__ and __Stubbing__ → **Spies** provides us informantion about functions, *e.g.* how many times they were called, in what cases, and by who. **Subbing** replaces selected functions with a function to ensure the expected behavior happens. **Mocks** fake a function or a behavior to test different parts of a process.
+Both Jasmine and Jest have their own verion, and Mocha is often paired with Sinon.js.

 __Testing code coverage__ → it represents the percentage of the code being tested.
-We should keep in mind code coverage doesn't mean we've tested every scenario for a given component, so use it with caution. *create-react-app* uses [Istanbul](https://istanbul.js.org/) to report the code coverage, and we can run it using `npm run test --coverage`.
+We should keep in mind code coverage doesn't mean we've tested every scenario for a given component, so use it with caution. *e.g.* Instanbul, Jest.
+To report the code coverage on a *create-react-app*, and we can run `npm run test --coverage`.

 __Test Driven Development (TDD)__ → the act of first deciding the specifications of our program, formulating a failing test, and only then writing the code to make the test pass.

+__Behavior Driven Development (BDD)__ → describing what a function does, and say what behavior we expect out of it.
+It's used by the most popular testing frameworks.

 # Sources
 [Introduction to Front-End unit testing – Dev.to](https://dev.to/christopherkade/introduction-to-front-end-unit-testing-510n)\